sjshank/Consumer_App/README.md

-# Consumer_App
+# WSDLGenerator_Utility

-A MEAN Stack based utility to add/update customers and generate consolidated billing report for each customer.
+A MEAN Stack based utility to generate draft version of SOAP-WSDL.